clkim/DeepLearningPython35/README.md

 Estimated time: 10 mins.
 The commands shown in the text area below do the following; the text area also shows the _Terminal_ console response to the commands:
-- First run `docker pull continuumio/anaconda3` to download the _Anaconda_ image (based on Python 3.X), which has the _conda_, a package manager as well as an environment manager tool; Anaconda is a very popular data science platform; the download is from the Docker hub [docker-anaconda](https://hub.docker.com/r/continuumio/anaconda3)
+- First run `docker pull continuumio/miniconda3:yy.x.x-x` to download the _Miniconda_ image (based on Python 3.X), a minimal installer for Python and _conda_, a package manager as well as an environment manager tool; it is a small version of Anaconda, which is a very popular data science platform; the download is from the Docker hub [docker-miniconda](https://hub.docker.com/r/continuumio/miniconda3)
-- Then run `docker image ls` to verify the image _continuumio/anaconda3_ (with Tag _latest_) is downloaded
+- Then run `docker image ls` to verify the image _continuumio/miniconda3_ (with Tag _yy.x.x-x_) is downloaded
 - Then run the given `docker` command to create a new container layer over the downloaded image
-  - At the interactive shell command line inside the container, we can look for the conda version, with `conda --version`
+  - At the interactive shell command line inside the new container, we can look for the conda version, with `conda --version`
   - (May be prompted to update to a new version of conda; if so, go ahead and follow the prompts to update)
-  - Do a confirming check that the Python package _Numpy_ is installed, with `conda list | grep numpy`
-    - Should see the _numpy_ related packages
+  - Double-check that the Python packages we want to install are not present, and that there is only the `base` environment
+  - Install in a new environment: Python 3.6 (latest that supports Theano), and _Numpy_ and _Theano_, with `conda create -n py36numpytheano python=3.6 numpy theano`
+    - Double-check we have the newly created environment named `py36numpytheano`, with `conda env list`
+  - Activate the newly created environment, with `conda activate py36numpytheano`
+  - Do a `ls` to look for the `bind mount` target directory `deeplearn` that we named when creating the new container, then do a `cd` to change into that directory
+  - Now do a `ls`, we should see the files in the _DeepLearningPython35_ directory
-  - And do a sanity check that we do have python installed, with `python --version`
+  - Do a sanity check that we will be running the python version we installed in the new environment, with `python --version`
-  - (Extra credit: we can use _conda_ to install packages, with `conda install packagename`)
   - Ok, exit our newly created local container, with `exit`
 - Back at the Terminal console, verify that we have created a local container named _deeplearning_, with `docker container ls --all`
 ```
 ~/DeepLearningPython35 $
-~/DeepLearningPython35 $ docker pull continuumio/anaconda3
+~/DeepLearningPython35 $ docker pull continuumio/miniconda3:24.1.2-0
-Using default tag: latest
+24.1.2-0: Pulling from continuumio/miniconda3
 ...
-docker.io/continuumio/anaconda3:latest
+docker.io/continuumio/miniconda3:24.1.2-0

+~/DeepLearningPython35 $
 ~/DeepLearningPython35 $ docker image ls
 REPOSITORY               TAG       IMAGE ID       CREATED         SIZE
-continuumio/anaconda3    latest    xxxxxxxxxxxx   nn days ago     n.nnGB
+continuumio/miniconda3   24.1.2-0  xxxxxxxxxxxx   nn .... ago     nnnMB

+~/DeepLearningPython35 $
-~/DeepLearningPython35 $ docker run -it --name deeplearning --mount type=bind,source="$(pwd)",target=/deeplearn continuumio/anaconda3
+~/DeepLearningPython35 $ docker run -it --name deeplearning --mount type=bind,source="$(pwd)",target=/deeplearn continuumio/miniconda3:24.1.2-0

 (base) root@xxx:/#
 (base) root@xxx:/# conda --version
-conda 23.7.4
+conda 24.1.2
+(base) root@xxx:/# python --version
+Python 3.11.7

+(base) root@xxx:/#
 (base) root@xxx:/# conda list | grep numpy
+(base) root@xxx:/# conda list | grep theano
+(base) root@xxx:/# conda env list
+# conda environments:
+#
+base                  *  /opt/conda

+(base) root@xxx:/#
+(base) root@xxx:/# conda create -n py36numpytheano python=3.6 numpy theano
+Channels:
+ - defaults
+Platform: linux-64
+Collecting package metadata (repodata.json): done
+Solving environment: done

+## Package Plan ##

+  environment location: /opt/conda/envs/py36numpytheano

+  added / updated specs:
-numpy                     1.24.3          py311h08b1b3b_1
+    - numpy
-numpy-base                1.24.3          py311hf175353_1
-numpydoc                  1.5.0           py311h06a4308_0
+    - python=3.6
+    - theano

+The following packages will be downloaded:
+...
+...
+The following NEW packages will be INSTALLED:
+...
+...
+Proceed ([y]/n)? y

+Downloading and Extracting Packages:

+Preparing transaction: done
+Verifying transaction: done
+Executing transaction: done
+#
+# To activate this environment, use
+#
+#     $ conda activate py36numpytheano
+#
+# To deactivate an active environment, use
+#
+#     $ conda deactivate

+(base) root@xxx:/#
+(base) root@xxx:/# conda env list
+# conda environments:
+#
+base                  *  /opt/conda
+py36numpytheano          /opt/conda/envs/py36numpytheano

-(base) root@xxx:/# python --version
+(base) root@xxx:/#
-Python 3.11.5

-(base) root@xxx:/# exit
+(base) root@xxx:/# conda activate py36numpytheano

+(py36numpytheano) root@xxx:/#
+(py36numpytheano) root@xxx:/# ls
+bin  boot  deeplearn  dev  etc  home  lib  lib64  media  mnt  opt  proc  root  run  sbin  srv  sys  tmp  usr  var
+(py36numpytheano) root@xxx:/#
+(py36numpytheano) root@xxx:/# cd deeplearn/
+(py36numpytheano) root@xxx:/deeplearn#
+(py36numpytheano) root@xxx:/deeplearn# ls
+MyNetwork  __pycache__      mnist.pkl.gz               mnist_expanded.pkl.gz  mnist_svm.py  network2.py  test.py
+README.md  expand_mnist.py  mnist_average_darkness.py  mnist_loader.py        network.py    network3.py

+(py36numpytheano) root@xxx:/deeplearn#
+(py36numpytheano) root@xxx:/deeplearn# python --version
+Python 3.6.13 :: Anaconda, Inc.
+(py36numpytheano)
+(py36numpytheano) root@xxx:/deeplearn# exit
 exit

+~/DeepLearningPython35 $
 ~/DeepLearningPython35 $ docker container ls --all
 CONTAINER ID   IMAGE                              COMMAND       CREATED      ...
 NAMES
-xxxxxxxxxxxx   continuumio/anaconda3    "/bin/bash"   xxx                    deeplearning
+xxxxxxxxxxxx   continuumio/miniconda3:24.1.2-0    "/bin/bash"   xxx                    deeplearning
 ```

 ### How to run the demo Python code in the created Docker container